Top 10 things you can do for free in San Francisco

 All of these churches are free to enter.
 Just dress modestly, be respectful, and don’t go during a worship service unless you plan on attending.
 (But you knew all that)

 A total immersion experience, Chinatown really is almost like a micro-nation.
 Amazing restaurants, shops, and even theaters that feature films in the Chinese languages.
-Chinatown’s denizens are proudly american all while honoring their past.
+Chinatown’s denizens are proudly American all while honoring their past.
 A paragon of diversity in action

 5) The Castro District

 Aside from being a hub of San Francisco’s LGBT community, the city also has several free museums the mission that started the city and frequent street fairs.
-While not free the districts LGBT museum is thought provoking and quite moving, you won’t even notice the five dollar admission.
+While not free the districts LGBT museum is thought-provoking and quite moving, you won’t even notice the five dollar admission.

 Once the epicenter of the counter culture movement of the late 1960’s most of the hippies are gone, but not all.
 The clothes may have changed but the ideas still resonate with many here.
-The district still has it’s share of bohemian and avant-garde shops, restaurants and music stores.
+The district still has its share of bohemian and avant-garde shops, restaurants and music stores.
 Many of the homes here have been gentrified and rebuilt but the district’s charm lives on.

 3) The sea lions of Pier 39

 Given their adamant mien, you would think that the sea lions had always called pier 39 home.
 This is not so.
 The sea lions actually only arrived after the 1989 earthquake.
-The merchants of the pier were none too happy about the new tenants and asked the California department of wildlife to disperse them.
+The merchants of the pier were none too happy about the new tenants and asked the California Department of wildlife to disperse them.
 Studies were conducted and it was determined that it would be too disruptive to move them.
-Few has the prescience to realize just how much a draw the colony would become.
+Few had the prescience to realize just how much a draw the colony would become.
 Whenever I am in San Francisco one of my favorite pastimes is to sit at the dock, drinking coffee and having some fresh sourdough toast while watching the sea lions cavort.
 Based on the crowds I see there, I’m thinking I am not alone in my enjoyment

 2) Hiking the Presidio and crossing Golden Gate Bridge

-With over 25 miles of paths the Presidio area has something for everyone and every level of fitness.
+With over 25 miles of paths, the Presidio area has something for everyone and every level of fitness.
 Many of the paths lead to overlooks and some even to abandoned gun batteries.
 A nice capper to the hiking would be a walk across the Golden gate bridge.
 You can walk, run, or even rent a bike.
 There are only two things you can’t do.
 You can’t take your pet, and you can’t avoid staring in awe of the beautiful vistas.
 Unless of course, the fog is out

 - Golden gate park and the Japanese tea garden

-While there is normally a small fee to enter, if you arrive before 10am on Mondays, Wednesdays and Fridays, it is free.
+While there is normally a small fee to enter, if you arrive before 10am on Mondays, Wednesdays, and Fridays, it is free.

 There is a tea house in the garden where you can enjoy green tea and a light snack for a fee.

-So next time you are in San francisco check these locations out and let me know how it worked out for you.
+So next time you are in San Francisco check these locations out and let me know how it worked out for you.
 As always, questions or comments are humbly appreciated.